-In order to be eligible to apply for the 2025/26 Master's Personnel Award for Black Scholars, applicants must meet the following criteria:
+In order to be eligible to apply for the 2025/26 Doctoral Personnel Award for Black Scholars, applicants must meet the following criteria:

 - a.
 Applicants must self-identify as Black.
 Please refer to section A.7 for further details. - b.
-As of the application deadline date applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
-At the time of submission, applicants must either (a) be enrolled in a full-time Master's program at an eligible Canadian institution, or (b) have applied for full-time admission to a Master's program at an eligible Canadian institution, with a start date of no later than September 30, 2025.
-Applicants must submit, from the institution, confirmation of being enrolled/accepted as a full-time student, or have submitted an application for full-time admission in a Master's program.
+As of the application deadline date, applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
+At the time of submission, applicants must either (a) be enrolled in a Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 30, 2025, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution, with a start date of no later than September 30, 2025, or (c) are start date of no later than September 30, 2025.
+Applicants must submit confirmation from their institution of being enrolled/accepted/reclassified as a full-time student; or have submitted an application for full-time admission, in a Doctoral program.
 For more details, please refer to the 'Institutional Statement' in section B.12. - d.
-Partial Master's Personnel Awards for less than one (1) year of funding are not available. - e.
+Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - e.
 Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken.